Our fellowship offers 2 tracks: Pediatric (3 years) and Emergency Medicine (2 years) Each year contains 12 monthly blocks.

 You will be responsible for coordinating the PEM fellow conference.

-This year, you will complete data collection for your research project and present your work at a national meeting.
+During this year, you will complete data collection for your research project and present your work at a national meeting.

 Emergency Medicine Track